raylutz/daffodil/README.md

 Pydf can append one or more rows or concatenate with another Pydf object extremely quickly, because it leverages Python's data referencing approach.
 Although the 'use_copy' option is provided where a new deep copy is made, this can be largely avoided in most data manipulation pipelines.
 When the data can be used without copying, then this will minimize overhead.
-Concatenating, dropping and inserting columns is fuctionality that is provided, but is not recommennded.
+Concatenating, dropping and inserting columns is functionality that is provided, but is not recommennded.
+Normally, columns need not be manipulated.
+Just leave any columns that are not needed out of any calculations or other uses.

-A lod is an easy to use data structure that mimics a 2-D array and is commonly found in Python code, but it is expensive in space (3x larger than Pydf object) because the field names are repeated for each row.
-Also, it does not offer array manipulation primitives, convenient markdown reporting tools, and other features offered by Pydf.
+A lod is an easy to use data structure that mimics a 2-D array and is commonly found in Python code, but it is expensive in space (3x larger than Daffodil object) because the field names are repeated for each row.
+Also, it does not offer array manipulation primitives, convenient markdown reporting tools, and other features offered by Daffodil.

 If a keyfield is specified, a Pydf array is quite similar to a dict-of-dict Python structure, but is 1/3 the size.